 Step 5: Creating MySQL Database on Your New Host

-Before we run the installer on the new host, first we need to create a MySQL database on your new hosting account.
-If you have already created a MySQL database then you can jump to the next step.
+Before we run the installer on the new host, you will need to create a MySQL database on your new hosting account.
+If you have already created a MySQL database, then you can jump to the next step.

 Creating a Database in cPanel